Due: Mon Jan 21 11:59 pm

 void draw_generation(unsigned long gen); unsigned long advance(unsigned long gen, unsigned char ruleset);

 draw_generation function outputs a row of 64 characters, one for each cell.
-A live cell is shown as an inverted box, an empty cell is a blank space.
-The generation is ordered such that the cell corresponding to the most significant bit is in the leftmost column and the least significant bit in the rightmost column.
+A live cell is shown as an inverted box (a provided constant), and an empty cell is shown as a blank space.
+The generation is ordered such that the cell corresponding to the most significant bit is in the leftmost column and the least significant bit is in the rightmost column.
+We recommend you implement this first.
+If you then run the program, it should print out one line for the first generation, another blank line for a generation of 0 (since that is what the

 advance function advances the generation forward one iteration.
 For each cell, it examines its neighborhood and uses the ruleset to determine the cell's state in the next generation.
 The two cells at the outside edges require a small special case due to having only one neighbor; their non-existent neighbor should be treated as though permanently off.

-Rather than trying to manually eyeball the output for correctness, sanitycheck can be used to compare your output to that of the sample.
+Rather than trying to manually eyeball the output for correctness, we recommend using SanityCheck to compare your output to that of the sample.
 Sanitycheck converts the output to show live cells as

 # and empty as